Joseph-Gonzalez70/Investigating-Novel-LMS-Solver-/data/README.md

 3. Kirchgässner, Wilhelm (2019).
 Electric Motor Temperature, Version 4(Paderborn University).
 Retrieved May 10, 2021 from https://www.kaggle.com/wkirgsn/electric-motor-temperature.

 *Details*: This data set contains 1.33 million observations and 13 total columns.
 Some included fields are coolant temperature, voltage, and current.
+We split this file into 3 parts to reduce the size.

 ## Important Notes: